verlok/vanilla-lazyload/README.md

 [Include the script](#include-the-script) | [Recipes](#recipes) | [Demos](#demos) | [Tips & tricks](#tips--tricks) | [API](#api) | [Notable features](#notable-features)

+## Browser support

+Internet Explorer from 9 up is supported in LazyLoad versions 10.3 and 8.2.
+For more information, see the [changelog](CHANGELOG.md).

 ## Include the script

-### Important note about browser support
+### Important note

-Starting from version 9.0.0, this script uses Intersection Observer which is [currently not supported]((https://caniuse.com/#search=IntersectionObserver)) by Safari and Internet Explorer. **I advice to use version 8.x of LazyLoad until Safari will support Intersection Observer**.
-For more information, see the [changelog](CHANGELOG.md).

-As it currently stands, version 10.3.0 restored support to browsers from Internet Explorer 9, while previous versions of LazyLoad only support Internet Explorer 11.
-If you need to support Internet Explorer 9, use LazyLoad from version 10.3.0 up.
-Support to IE9 in version 8.x of LazyLoad is under development.
+**The recommended version of LazyLoad is 8.2.** LazyLoad from 9 up will load all of your images at once on Safari and Internet Explorer since those browsers don't support the Intersection Observer API yet.

 ### From [cdnjs](https://cdnjs.com/libraries/vanilla-lazyload)